Steps to Enroll

 Step 1: Apply For Admission and Financial Aid

 Apply via the online Application for Admission.
 Please be sure to have your driver's licenses, voter's and vehicle registration information ready.

 Financial Aid Services

-- To receive financial aid, you must be pursuing an Associate in Arts (A.A.) degree, an Associate in Science (A.S.) degree, a Bachelor of Science (B.S.) degree, or an eligible Vocational Training Certificate program approved for financial aid.
+- Eligibility – To receive financial aid, you must be pursuing an Associate in Arts (A.A.) degree, an Associate in Science (A.S.) degree, a Bachelor of Science (B.S.) degree, or an eligible Vocational Training Certificate program approved for financial aid.

 Request your official final high school transcript showing your date of graduation from high school or proof of your GED.
 You will be classified as a non-degree-seeking student until your official final high school transcript has been received.

 Step 2: Create Your Atlas Account

 Click here for Atlas.
 Once at the Atlas log-in page, click on the "Sign up for an account" link and follow the prompts to create your account.
-Your Atlas account can be created 3 - 5 business days after your application has been
+Your Atlas account can be created 3 - 5 business days after your application has been submitted.

-Step 3: Complete Online New Student Orientation and attend On-Campus Orientation
+Step 3: Complete New Student Orientation

 Step 4: Register for Classes & Pay Tuition and Fees